umatch-oficial/query/README.md

 Simple query builder for PostgreSQL.
 Inspired by knex.

-_Warning_: security against injections or attacks of any kind is not supported at this moment.
+_Warning_: security against injections or attacks of any kind is at an early stage of development.
 Use at your own risk, and parse user input beforehand.

 ## Table of contents